 Gum disease is a serious condition that can lead to significant discomfort, bleeding, and tooth loss.
 Left untreated, it can also increase your risk of heart disease and other conditions.
-Dr. Jeffery A. Hennigan and Dr. Nathan Bray offer a range of periodontal treatments to restore and maintain the health of your gums.
-Prevention is their primary focus, but they can treat gum disease in any stage.
+Dr. Jeffery A. Hennigan offers a range of periodontal treatments to restore and maintain the health of your gums.
+Prevention is his primary focus, but they can treat gum disease in any stage.
 If you are experiencing symptoms of gum disease, you should seek prompt periodontal care.
 Contact our Lake Charles, LA, practice to schedule an appointment.

 Through our routine treatment, we can help you prevent gum disease from ever developing.